-Tim RICHARDSON: If ever there was someone who was fed questions - he could not go off alone.
+Tim RICHARDSON: 'Will we believe it?' the member for Polwarth said.
+The member for Polwarth was a plant specialist.
+If ever there was someone who was fed questions - he could not go off alone.
 Even if the question was no longer relevant, the member for Polwarth would still ask it.
 That is a budget reference right there that shows it.